 - MARTHA’S VINEYARD

 he Internet!
 It’s great, it’s everywhere, your socks probably have URLs on them, but it wasn’t always here.
+It’s only recently that things like tv internet packages have become popular in households.
 So that raises the question: Where’d it come from?
 Turns out, a big part of it came out of Cambridge.